+October 2008

-October 2008 Department for Environment, Food and Rural Affairs (DEFRA), "UK Energy Efficiency Action Plan 2007", 2007 (http://ec.europa.eu/energy/demand/legislation/doc/neeap/uk\en.pdf), page 27, accessed March 2009
+22 Department for Environment, Food and Rural Affairs (DEFRA), "UK Energy Efficiency Action Plan 2007", 2007 (http://ec.europa.eu/energy/demand/legislation/doc/neeap/uk_en.pdf), page 27, accessed March 2009 increase by 14% from 2006 to 2031 in Western Isles.
+Energy consumption of a new building which is 25% lower than existing building refers to the Scottish building standards regulations which came in force on March 4th.
+2002.
+24

-Ibid, page 15.
+23 Ibid, page 15.

 The decline of energy consumption is mainly due to energy efficiency impacts in the household sector which consist of improving technical energy efficiency and changing behavior for energy saving.
-Firstly, improving the technical energy efficient products in Lochboisdale means that many households will try to use more energy efficient products such as Compact Fluorescent Lamp (CFL) for lighting, double glazing windows, and high efficient and smaller capacity of appliances or vehicles.
+25 Firstly, improving the technical energy efficiency in Lochboisdale means that many households will try to use more energy efficient products such as Compact Fluorescent Lamp (CFL) for lighting, double glazing windows, and high efficient and smaller capacity of appliances or vehicles.
 Secondly, changing behavior in energy consumption indicates that the household members will make energy efficiency efforts such as not using unnecessary lights, avoiding stand by mode for appliances, and using public transportation if applicable.